 I am not there; I do not sleep."

-Popularised by the film Four Weddings and a Funeral, Auden’s poem captures the deep sense of loss and the world-altering impact of a loved one’s death.
-Its stark opening lines are particularly poignant:
+Popularised by the film Four Weddings and a Funeral, Auden’s poem encapsulates the overwhelming grief of losing a loved one.
+Its poignant and dramatic opening lines set a somber tone:

 "Stop all the clocks, cut off the telephone,